romeokienzler/uhack/projects/hmp/README.md

-# Movement pattern classification using accelerometer sensor data
+# Movement pattern analysis using accelerometer sensor data
 This challenge is based on the dataset which can be found here https://github.com/wchill/HMP_Dataset

 Tasks: